Surge

 Register via Dashboard

 The dashboard registration form at hq.surge.app walks you through the same fields as the API, with step-by-step guidance and inline validation.
-It's the fastest path for direct businesses registering once, and the current path for toll-free number verification.
+It's the fastest path for direct businesses registering once.

 The Accounts list in the Surge dashboard